A culinary tour across Europe to discover the meanings behind the names of some popular food

 Gouda

-The origin of Gouda cheese is much more clear-cut: it comes from the Dutch town of Gouda in South Holland.
+The origin of Gouda cheese is much more clear-cut: it comes from Gouda, a town in the Netherlands.
 This cheese has been made in the Gouda region since the 12th century.

 Edam is another Dutch town to give its names to world famous cheeses - while the Swiss town Gruyères and valley Emmental also have cheeses named after them.